Skip to main content

 A DRep vote delegation operation requires a staking credential and the DRep information.
 The staking key must be registered before delegation.

 CIP-129 defines a tagged format for hashes where the first byte indicates the credential type (e.g., DRep key hash or script hash).
-This results in a 29-byte hash.

 This option explicitly abstains from voting.
 No DRep ID is required.